Iron Deficiency Anemia

 What happens after treatment for iron deficiency anemia?

 Your provider will continue to check your blood tests.
-You may continue to take oral iron supplements after getting IV iron therapy.
-You may also need to receive IV iron again in the future.
-Make sure to report any symptoms to your healthcare provider.
+You may have to take oral iron supplements after getting IV iron therapy.
+You may also need to get IV iron again in the future.
+Make sure to tell your healthcare provider about any symptoms you are having.

 Related Blog Posts